Barcadera Business Park

-The Aruba Ports Authority N.V. is excited to offer the area known as “Dry Area North” in an upcoming tender process.
+The Aruba Ports Authority N.V. is excited to offer the area known as “Dry Area North” in a tender process.

 Public Announcement: APA Initiates Allocation of Plots at Barcadera Business Park

-Aruba Ports Authority NV (‘APA’) is the owner of approximately 10 hectares of developable land located near Barcadera Harbor, Aruba.
-This area can accommodate the development of approximately 16 parcels.
+Aruba Ports Authority NV (‘APA’) holds in long lease (erfpacht) approximately 10 hectares of developable land located near Barcadera Harbor, Aruba.
+This area can accommodate the development of approximately 15 parcels.

 - Documents: Alongside the application or no later than 30 working days after the application, the applicant must provide: